nicioniz/HowToInstallOctoprint/README.md

 ```
 And try to connect to `http://<pi's IP>:5000`.
 You should be greeted with the OctoPrint UI.

+### 7a.
+Automatic Startup ###

-7. Setup the automatic startup (save OctoPrint as a system service).
+Setup the automatic startup (save OctoPrint as a system service).

 1. Download the service script
 ```
 wget https://github.com/OctoPrint/OctoPrint/raw/master/scripts/octoprint.service
 ```

 2. Modify the script based on your environment
 ```
 nano octoprint.service
 ```
 and modify the `User` part with your `USER` and the `ExecStart` part with `/home/USER/OctoPrint/venv/bin/octoprint`

 3. Move the script to its installation folder
 ```
 sudo mv octoprint.service /etc/systemd/system/octoprint.service
 ```

 4. Try if everything is correctly set up
 ```
 sudo systemctl start octoprint.service
 ```

 5. If everything works you can enable OctoPrint to start at boot
 ```
 sudo systemctl enable octoprint.service
 ```